liuxc20/InterpreFFA/README.md

 # InterpreFFA
-a diagnosis-supervised contrastive learning framework named InterpreFFA to emulate the decision-making process of ophthalmologists on generating FFA reports in real-world clinical practice.
+We developed a diagnosis-supervised contrastive learning framework named InterpreFFA to emulate the decision-making process of ophthalmologists on generating FFA reports in real-world clinical practice.

+This is the pytorch implementation for our paper.

 ## Requirements